lmaccherone/documentdb-mock/README.md

 ## Changelog ##

+* 0.3.0 - 2015-11-12 - **Backward breaking** Split into ServerSideMock and ClientSideMock
 * 0.2.0 - 2015-11-02 - **Backward breaking** Moved all example sprocs to documentdb-utils
 * 0.1.4 - 2015-07-09 - Now correctly supports missing options parameter.
 Also fixed createVariedDocuments to use callback, which exposed the problem with the optional options parameter.
 * 0.1.3 - 2015-07-07 - Lots of little fixes found when using to test documentdb-lumenize